 About the Webinar

-Over five years have passed since the Province declared a public health emergency.
-Still, rates of overdose and poisoning deaths continue to rise.
-Since then, 281, 950 take-home Naxolone kits have been distributed and 100, 787 have been used to reverse an overdose.
+Over five years have passed since the Province declared a public health emergency and yet rates of overdose and poisoning deaths continue to rise.
+Since then, over 281,950 take-home Naxolone kits have been distributed and over 100,787 have been used to reverse an overdose.
 Many deaths have been averted, but what remains unsaid and unseen is that people who overdosed and survived experienced respiratory depression, where their brains were restricted from receiving oxygen for variable amounts of time.
 Oxygen is essential to the human brain and a lack of it can cause damage and disability.